 What is the duration of the full-time degree programmes?

 Students are expected to take four (4) years to complete the direct honours programme; the maximum candidature is six (6) years.
 For Early Childhood Education full-time programme, students may take on the 3-year track if they meet the minimum grade of at least B4 for GCE

 'O' Level English and CGPA of 3.50 for their Early Childhood Education diploma from either Temasek Polytechnic or Ngee Ann Polytechnic.
-This includes completion of a 24-week Work Attachment, a Service-Learning Project, an Overseas Experience, Outward Bound Singapore Team Building Programme and an e-Portfolio.
+This includes completion of a 24-week Work Attachment, a Service-Learning/Community Engagement Initiative, an Overseas Experience, SUSS Full-Time Student Experiential Teambuilding (ETB101) Programme and an e-Portfolio.
 Students who accelerate their studies by taking more courses may be able to complete their programme in 3.5 years.